To post a photo in a Tweet:

 If you are tweeting from the Twitter for iOS or Twitter for Android app, you can enhance, apply a filter, and crop an image once you select it.

-- Type your message and tap Tweet to post your message and photo(s).
+- Tap Tweet to post your message and photo(s).
 Your Tweet’s character count will update to include the pic.twitter.com URL for your photo(s).